What is the Graduate Student Award for Excellence in Teaching?

 Graduate students' nominations will be based on their roles within their departments or programs.
 They will be nominated either as a Teaching Assistant or as an Instructor of Record (see definitions above).
 Nominations must be made by a faculty member within the graduate student's academic department.

-The Nomination Form (Box Document) is to be completed by the chair or a faculty mentor from the TA's own academic department, and must be signed by both the chair and dean.
+The Nomination Form (Box Document) is to be completed by the chair or a faculty mentor from the graduate student's own academic department, and must be signed by both the chair and dean.
 No other form will be considered.

 The number of official nominations for each category (Teaching Assistant or Instructor of Record) is to be determined by each school.
 The university-wide award guidelines do not limit these, but nominees must meet the eligibility and selection criteria outlined above.
 All official nominees who complete the training process and submit an award dossier will receive recognition.
 Up to four people will receive awards, with two potential winners in each category.